Social Renewal Advisory Board

 During the response to the COVID-19 pandemic there was a significant amount of work undertaken to support people and communities which was delivered at pace and challenged traditional ways of working, cultures and mind sets.

 The Board’s aim was to build on the shifts in policy and practice that took place as a result of working across portfolios and in partnership with frontline service deliverers in local government, the third sector and communities.
 It was tasked with considering how we could emerge from the pandemic whilst ensuring reducing poverty and disadvantage, embedding a human-rights based approach and advancing equality was at the heart.

 Board Members include experts in housing, disability, poverty, homelessness and the third sector.
 In recognition of the role that local government plays in delivering services crucial to communities, both COSLA and SOLACE have representatives on the Board.

-A detailed programme to bring in the voices of lived experience will sit alongside the Board.
-This will inform every decision taken as part of this process.
+A detailed programme of engagement to bring in the voices of lived experience sat alongside the work of the Board.

-The Board will scrutinise the work of a series of ‘policy circles’ that will each be tasked to work at pace on recommendations and solutions.
-The circles will be specific groups working on a series of key policy issues.
+The Board scrutinised and brought together the work of a series of ‘policy circles’ - specific groups working on a series of key policy issues. - that were each be tasked with working at pace on recommendations and solutions.